DIAGNijmegen/website-content/content/pages/research/organ.md

 # (Perioperative) Organ Damage, Inflammation, and Recovery

-In the complex landscape of surgical interventions and medical treatments, our research domain is dedicated to understanding and mitigating the intricate processes of organ damage, inflammation, and recovery.
+In the complex landscape of surgical interventions and medical treatments, this research domain is dedicated to understanding and mitigating the intricate processes of organ damage, inflammation, and recovery.
 We take a holistic approach that spans from the most fundamental molecular level to the broader societal implications of patient health.

 ## A Comprehensive Approach to Understanding Organ Damage